matzew/aerogear-push-ios-registration/README.md

     [clientInfo setVariantID:@"YOUR IOS VARIANT ID"];
     [clientInfo setVariantSecret:@"YOUR IOS VARIANT SECRET"];

+    // and even more settings on the clientInfo...

     // --optional config--
     UIDevice *currentDevice = [UIDevice currentDevice];
     [clientInfo setOperatingSystem:[currentDevice systemName]];